 The bigwigs of the City of London, corporate governance ‘gurus’ in asset-management firms and leading figures from FTSE-100 companies have a penchant for patting themselves on the back over the brilliance of the corporate governance framework they have erected over the past two decades.

-The UK Corporate Governance Code (formerly the Combined Code of Corporate Governance) is overseen by the Financial Reporting Council – an organisation in which I find it difficult to have much confidence, given its increasingly threadbare cover-up of the audit and accounting standards failures that precipitated the banking crisis.
+The UK Corporate Governance Code (formerly the Combined Code of Corporate Governance) is overseen by the Financial Reporting Council — an organisation in which I find it difficult to have much confidence, given its failure to address the audit and accounting standards failures that precipitated the UK banking crisis.

 The code specifies how our publicly-listed firms ought to be governed, detailing such things as how top executives should be paid, how to ensure financial accounts are properly audited, how boards and sub-committees of boards should be structured, who can and cannot become the company’s chairman, and which directors are ‘independent’ and which aren’t.
 It does all of this on a “comply or explain” basis, meaning that if a board of directors dislikes a particular stricture, it can conjure up some reason why it should be allowed to ignore it.

 The code grew organically from a series of government-sponsored reviews into UK corporate governance.
 These were led by a string of corporate luminaries including Adrian Cadbury (1992), Richard Greenbury (1995), Ronald Hampel (1998), Nigel Turnbull (1999), Derek Higgs (2002) and Robert Smith (2003).
 The process was initiated as a well-intended response to a string of egregious corporate scandals in the UK, including “Captain Bob” Maxwell, Polly Peck and the Bank of Credit and Commerce International (BCCI).